What is this?

 Do the models take into account home court or home field advantage?

 Yes.
 In each season and in each sport, the models quantify the benefit of playing at home.
-The Macro ratings home advantage is indicated on each Division I and conference rankings page and may be added to each home team’s rating when projecting margin of victory between two teams in a hypothetical game.
-The Micro ratings home advantage is a series of factors — one each applied to the individual statistical components of the Micro rating — and varies depending on the statistical attributes of the two teams involved.
-The home court/field effect is neglected for neutral site games in both the Macro and Micro ratings.
+The home advantage is indicated on each Division I and conference rankings page and may be added to each home team’s rating when projecting margin of victory between two teams in a hypothetical game.

-Does running up the score on an opponent benefit a team’s Macro rating?
+Does running up the score on an opponent benefit a team’s rating?

 The model applies a diminishing returns algorithm to limit the effect of “meaningless” points in no-longer-competitive games.
 A similar algorithm tempers the margin of victory in overtime games.